cybertraining-dsc/su21-reu-375/project/index.md

 **Figure 1:** An image of the United States illustrating the percentage of adults who are hesitant to recieve a vaccine for COVID-19[^2].

-### 2.2 Vaccination Hesitancy Rates by Characterisitc
+### 2.2 Vaccination Hesitancy Rates by Demographic

 ![Figure 2a](https://github.com/cybertraining-dsc/su21-reu-375/blob/b89d46fedf16c94b543512c2e1999a1d6e2d4baa/Pictures/Vaccination%20Rate%20by%20Age.jpg)